 And we needed it.
 Vietnam was a hectic, non-stop trip and as incredible as it was, it was certainly more of an adventure than a holiday.

 We arrived at 5:30 am, dazed after our first sleeper train adventure.
-After navigating some language barriers to get our next sleeper train tickets for the following night, we were slightly at a loss of where to go next.
-Check in for our Airbnb was at 2pm, so we set off in search of the beach.
+After navigating some language barriers to get our next sleeper train tickets for the following night, we were slightly at a loss for where to go next.
+Check-in for our Airbnb was at 2 pm, so we set off in search of the beach.
 We navigated our way around the locals as they started to set up a market in the early light.
 The mosquitoes were vicious, and we were grumpy.

 After some aimless wandering, we found the seafront and immediately I felt that familiar relaxed and at home feeling with the ocean in sight.
-We stopping for iced coffee (cà phê sữa đá) and some breakfast at the Sunrise Hotel.
+We stopped for iced coffee (cà phê sữa đá) and some breakfast at the Sunrise Hotel.
 Excited, I took in the first views of the sea, an irresistible blue-green on a perfect sunny day.

 I had no idea what to expect from Nha Trang’s beaches.
 And I’m aware that I’m very picky about beaches (growing up in the Outer Banks of North Carolina will do that to you), but I really enjoyed them.
 Golden sands, calm water for swimming, and maybe it was the area we were in or the fact we visited in the off-season but a lack of other tourists.
 There were only a handful of other people nearby.

-We stayed to the north end of the main beach, Tran Phu Beach.
+We stayed towards the north end of the main beach, Tran Phu Beach.
 For the day, we rented loungers from the Sunrise Hotel at 100,000 for two for the day (about £3).
-Backpacks between the loungers, we then took turns swimming in the ocean (my first time in the Pacific), scouring the beach for sea glass, and relaxing.
+Backpacks between the loungers, we then took turns swimming in the ocean (my first time in the Pacific), scouring the beach for sea glass and relaxing.